OrgFlow/docs/src/concepts/production-environment.md

 Yes.

 See @concept_accesscontrol for more information.
-But remember- in order to use @command_env_setup or to delete a sandbox with @command_env_teardown, you must be able to authenticate to the production environment.
+But remember- anyone who wishes to use @command_env_setup, or to delete a sandbox with @command_env_teardown must be able to access the production environment.